-Interested in trying warm compress or ice packs to relieve arthritic pain and swelling?
-Here is important information you should know.
+Interested in trying a warm compress or ice packs to relieve arthritic pain and swelling?
+Keep reading for important information you should know about them.

 In this article:

 - What Is a Compress?

 - What Are the Benefits of a Warm Compress?

 - What Are the Benefits of a Cold Compress?

 - When Should You Use a Hot Compress?